-Khasab is a city in Oman's exclave bordering the United Arab Emirates.
-Khasab is the local capital of Musandam peninsula and has been dubbed the "Norway of Arabia" due to its extensive fjord-like inlets and desolate mountainscapes.
-In 2003 the city's total population was 17,730.
+Khasab is a port city in Oman, located near the border with UAE.
+The city is the capital of the Musandam governorate, dubbed "Norway of Arabia" due to its extensive fjord-like coastline and desolate mountainscapes.
+The city has population around 20,000.

-At the beginning of 17th century the Portuguese built Khasab at the height of the naval presence they had in the region.
-The natural harbour provided shelter from tough seas and unlike many forts, built on high ground for defensive purposes, the city of Khasab was designed as supply point for water and dates for Portuguese vessels sailing through the strait.
-Currently, Khasab is protected from floods by a trio of large dams.
+At the beginning of 17th century, the Portuguese built Khasab at the height of the naval presence they had in the region.
+The natural harbour provided shelter from tough seas and unlike many forts (built on high ground for defensive purposes), the port was designed as supply point for water and dates for Portuguese vessels passing through Strait of Hormuz.
+Today, Khasab is protected from floods by three large dams.

-Khasab features an intriguing trading position, that hinges on the proximity to Iran.
-Iranians export goats and sheep into the local port, and from there the animals are dispatched to Saudi Arabia and the United Arab Emirates in trucks.
-On the return trip to the Islamic Republic, sailors load the boats up with American cigarettes and electronic goods, arriving after sunrise in Khasab and leaving before sunset in order to conform with Omani immigration laws.
-The trading is illegal under Iranian law, so they must avoid Islamic Republic's coastguard and all other shipping in the waters of the Strait of Hormuz.
-This kind of crossing is hazardous since the ships, piled high either with numerous boxes or with livestock must avoid the path of scores of oil-tankers passing through the Strait.
-The U.S. sanctions against Iran have increased the amount of smuggling through Khasab.
+Khasab hugely benefits from its proximity to Iran.
+Iranians export goats and sheep into the port, and from there the animals are transported to Saudi Arabia and UAE via trucks.
+On the return trip, ships load US cigarettes and electronic goods, arriving after sunrise in Khasab and leaving before sunset in order to conform with Oman's immigration laws.
+As trading is illegal under Iranian law, they must avoid coastguard vessels in Strait of Hormuz.